nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename existing tag

+**MSS**
+1. User requests an existing tag
+2. AddressBook shows a list of persons with the tag
+3. User requests to edit that tag to another tag
+4. AddressBook changes the tag for every person <br>
+Use case ends.

+**Extensions**
+1a.
+Tag that user requests for does not exist

+>1a1 AddressBook shows an error message to ask user to key in tag again <br>
+	Use case resumes at step 1

+3a.
+User edits the tag to the same tag

+>3a1 AddressBook shows an error and prompts the user to change the tag to something else <br>
+Use case resumes at step 3

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.